KishanBapodra/3D-Modelling-Animation/Animation/README.md

 ## Camera movement
 I have used cinematic camera provided in Unreal Engine 5 assets.
-I have used the same camera and animated a lot of keyframes with different positions and rotations throughout the scene.
+I have used the same camera and animated a lot of keyframes with different positions and rotations to include all objects and all animations throughout the scene .
 It follows a one shot sequence starting from the skull model, slowly exposing the whole scene adding more and more depth, detail and slight surprise to the video animation.
-This is inspired by recent movies like 1917 and Boiling point and games like God of War.
+This is inspired by recent movies like 1917 and Boiling point and games like God of War which are entirely made in one-shot sequence.